-The most important rule in SWORDS & WIZARDRY: WHITEBOX is that the Referee always has the right to modify the rules.
+The most important rule in White Box is that the Referee always has the right to modify the rules.
 In fact, it's encouraged!
 This is your game, after all.
-There are gaps in the rules-holes left open on purpose-because much of the fun of "old school" gaming is being able to make up rules as needed.
+There are gaps in the rules-holes left open on purpose-because much of the fun of role-playing games is being able to make up rules as needed.